 But before, you spend those bucks on buying a Pashmina, it’s best you understand how to identify a genuine one.
 However, the question is

-There are certain properties of a Pashmina that helps you to check the original Pashmina shawl which is authentic and real, and not fake.
+There are certain properties of a Pashmina that helps you to check the original Pashmina scarf which is authentic and real, and not fake.
 How to know real Pashmina can be a challenge, but only if you follow these, you will be saved from owning a fake piece.
-Here is a list of some features of a pure Pashmina.
+Pure Pashmina scarves are also called 100 Pashmina, owing to them being 100% pure.
+Here is a list of some features of a 100 Pashmina scarf.

 This is the first and the most basic way to identify pure Cashmere.
 So, in case your luxury wrap doesn’t feel as soft and itches once you wrap it, you’ve got your hands on a fake one!
 This is because Pashmina is a hypoallergenic fibre, which does not cause any allergic reaction.
 It is generally smooth and soft as butter, because it is made up of fibres of fine diameter.
 Besides, it is not straight and bumpy, which means the fibres stick to themselves but do not stick out at all.